-The State Investment Board has been named as a defendant in a case arising out of the Tribune bankruptcy proceedings, relating to securities that were purchased by external investment managers in one or more portfolios held by the SIB on behalf of its investment client funds.
-Outside counsel has been retained, in addition to assistance received from the ND Office of Attorney General.
+The State Investment Board was named as a defendant in a case arising out of the Tribune bankruptcy proceedings, relating to securities that were purchased by external investment managers in one or more portfolios held by the SIB on behalf of its investment client funds.
+Outside counsel was retained, in addition to assistance received from the ND Office of Attorney General.
 On July 15, 2019, the Litigation Trustee filed a Notice of Appeal to the Second Circuit, appealing the various judgments of the US District Court that dismissed his claims against defendants in the Action and denying leave to amend his complaint to add a constructive fraudulent transfer claim.
 The Second Circuit held oral argument on August 24, 2020, and on August 20, 2021, upheld the dismissal.
-The Litigation Trustee has now filed a petition for an en banc rehearing by the full Second Circuit of the Court's August 20, 2021, decision.
-No liability has been recorded for this case.
+The Litigation Trustee then filed a petition for an en banc rehearing by the full Second Circuit of the Court's August 20, 2021, decision which was denied on October 7, 2021.
+On February 22, 2022, the U.S. Supreme Court declined to review the Second Circuit's latest decision leaving all action dismissed in favor of the SIB and co-defendants.
+No further activity is expected in the case.